Borhani

 The first sip is startling — cool, creamy, and savory rather than sweet, with mint and coriander lifting a tart yogurt base.
-Mustard and black pepper give a faint warming bite, and it leaves the palate clean and refreshed.
-It exists to tame the richness of biryani.
+Mustard, white pepper, and roasted cumin give a faint warming, aromatic bite, and it leaves the palate clean.
+The tell is that it is not sweet: where lassi is sweet and smooth, borhani leads with salt, sourness, and spice.
+It exists to cut the richness of kacchi biryani.

 Variations